How to Edge Lawns and Flower Beds With a Dinner Knife

 A flexible garden hose is ideal for this, or you can use a can of marking paint, available from any hardware store.
 If you have a good eye, you can dispense with the hose or paint and work freehand.
 Lay out the hose on the lawn and adjust it to to the desired contour for the bed.

-A Spade, Edging Tool, or Sharp Knife Can Be Used
+Step 2: Use a Spade, Edging Tool, or Sharp Knife For Edging

 A spade can be used for cutting through the sod and edging the bed, however an unorthodox solution is to use a very sharp knife; a dinner knife with a handle is ideal.
 You need to have a razor sharp edge on the knife so that it will cut freely through the sod.
 You can sharpen the knife on a bench grinder or use a handheld carborundum stone as used for sharpening garden tools.